Decision support / operation efficiency

 Impact

-Reduced duplicate work and gave users the clinical context needed to act confidently in a single system.
+Reduced duplicate work and provided the clinical context needed to make informed decisions without leaving the platform.

 Decision